 The A.J.
 Drexel Autism Institute is the first research organization built around a public health science approach to understanding and addressing the challenges of autism spectrum disorders.
-We need you - parents, people on the autism spectrum, physicians, childcare providers and others - to participate in our research studies so that we can advance the base of knowledge we have on autism from early detection through transition to adulthood.
+We invite parents, people on the autism spectrum, physicians, childcare providers and others to participate in research studies to advance the base of knowledge we have on autism from early detection through transition to adulthood.
 Take a look at the studies below and contact us if you are interested in participating.

 For parents with a child on the autism spectrum

 How do fluorescent-based and LED-based lighting systems influence the level of repetitive behavior shown by young children with ASD?
 Children ages 6-10 years with an autism diagnosis and history of repetitive behavior are eligible to participate in two sessions including a screening interview, assessments and observation under both lighting conditions.
 Participants will receive $50 for completing both sessions.

 Electronic Media Viewing Study

 How does removing television and other screen media viewing affect young children with autism?
 Children ages 18 months-42 months diagnosed with ASD are eligible for this study.
 Children will be enrolled for 6 months, participate in genetic testing, visit Drexel for child assessment twice, and participate in weekly visits to support a screen-free environment.
 Participants will receive $100 upon completion of the study.